 A recent Google update – the “Panda” has shaken the online marketers.
 Google made this update to fight against the spammers who are trying to game their system.
 Some website owners are appreciating the changes while most of them can’t stand it.
 Whatever your view is, the important thing is to protect your website from future updates.
 Here are some of the quick measures.

-• Provide high value, unique content: Google wants to ensure that only high quality websites rank higher in their search results.
-One of the major aspects of a sites quality comprises originality of content.
+• Provide high value, unique content: Google wants to ensure that only high-quality websites rank higher in their search results.
+One of the major aspects of a site’s quality comprises the originality of content.
 Thus, the website owner needs to produce good, original content for the web searchers.
 If you have duplicate content on your website, get rid of it.
 This is the best way to survive in the long run.

-• Avoid over optimization: When it comes to ranking well post Panda, being real is the buzz word.
+• Avoid over optimization: When it comes to ranking well post-Panda Update, being real is the buzzword.
 You need to create a better experience for your users by making the content simple and real.
 Reduce the keyword density on the pages; keep a maximum of 3% to be on the safe side.
 If you have coded every Meta and headline tag with your target keywords, replace some of them with the more real words or phrases.

-• Link to quality website: After the Panda update, the sites with low quality links have badly affected.
-To protect your website, make sure you develop quality links by getting connected to high quality relevant sites.
-For instance, if you are selling flowers, try to get links from other larger sites who are dealing in gifts or holiday packages.
+• Link to quality website: After the Panda update, the sites with low-quality links have been badly affected.
+To protect your website, make sure you develop quality links by getting connected to high-quality relevant sites.
+For instance, if you are selling flowers, try to get links from other larger sites that are dealing in gifts or holiday packages.
 Remember, relevancy is the key!

-At the end, we conclude that survival in the post Google Panda world is possible for the websites who offer quality content and use strong link building strategies.
+In the end, we conclude that survival in the post-Google Panda world is possible for websites that offer quality content and use strong link-building strategies.
 Google is making these updates to provide a great web experience to each searcher.
 Let us help Google in its mission.
 Pledge not to practice spamming!